 - 1 If the monitor warning lamp lights up, put the gear selector lever in the neutral position and stop the truck.
 Stop the engine after running it at low idling.
 Then resolve any problems regarding operation of the truck. - 2 When operating the truck, if the load is lighten rapidly, the speed of the truck will increase.
-So, be careful. - When the truck travels on uneven ground, keep the truck traveling at low speed.
+So, be careful. - 3 When the truck travels on uneven ground, keep the truck traveling at low speed. - ▲ Do not drice the forklift more than 30 minutes without idling.